stanisTsv/pract1/README.md

 DEMO https://stanistsv.github.io/pract1/

-multi-page site, you can click on:
+Adaptive multi-page site, you can click on:
  - home (logo)
  - commercial
  - button "view more"